abivia/hydration/README.md

 Abivia\Configurable
 ====

-Configurable is designed to make it easy to hydrate (populate) complex data structures from JSON or YAML sources.
+Configurable is designed to make it easy to hydrate (populate) complex data structures from user editable JSON or YAML sources.
 If your application

 - has configurations with several levels of nesting,
 - isn't validating user editable data in configuration files,
-- is spending a lot of effort reading from the stdClass objects created by by `json_decode()` or `yaml_parse()` to convert them into your application's class structures, or
+- is spending a lot of effort reading from the stdClass objects created by `json_decode()` or `yaml_parse()` to convert them into your application's class structures, or
 - is just using poorly typed, IDE unfriendly `stdClass` objects for configuration